 Some steps might to generic introduction articles.
 Make sure you find your way back to this article to follow along.

-To build the water usage meter we’re going to execute following easy 5 steps:
+To build the water usage meter, we’re going to execute the following easy 5 steps:

 - Install ESPHome in Home Assistant and create the water sensor node